 People's Colege, Adelaide Park, Belfast, N.Ireland.

 The Wiener Library Institute of Contemporary History, London, UK.
 (The world's oldest Holocaust Memorial Institution).

 The Art Collection, Yad Vashem Museum, The Holocaust Martyrs and Heroes Remembrance Authority, Jerusalem, Israel.

 Works in Private Collections:

 Suzanne Bardgett OBE, Head of Department of Holocaust and Genocide History, Imperial War Museum, London.

 Actor Jared Harris, UK and USA.
-(Of Madmen and Sherlock Holmes Game of Shadows fame)
+(Of Madmen, The curious case of Benjamin Button and Sherlock Holmes Game of Shadows fame)

 Actor Jamie Harris, UK and USA.